soulspace-org/domain-driven-design-model/docs/ddd/c-hands-on-modellers.md

 #Hands On Modellers (Concept)
 ## Description
+Developers must be involved with the model and have contact with domain experts.
 ## Documentation
 If the people who write the code do not feel responsible for the model, or don't understand how to make the model work for an application, then the model